anuragambuja/data-engineering-gcp/Cloud Functions.md

 # Cloud Function

-- Server less
-- Fully managed
+- Fully managed serverless execution environment
+- Scalable functions-as-a-service (FaaS) platform
+- Can be invoked directly from an HTTP request or event
 - Build small micro service
 - Auto scaling as traffic increase
 - Events are triggered from